bwat47/joplin-copy-as-html/README.md

 > [!important]
 > My coding knowledge is currently very limited.
 This plugin was created entirely with AI tools, and I may be limited in my ability to fix any issues.

-This plugin allows you to copy selected text in the markdown editor as either HTML or plaintext (with markdown formatting characters removed).
+This plugin allows you to copy selected text in the markdown editor as either HTML or plain text (with markdown formatting characters removed).

 The primary use case is copying text from Joplin and pasting formatted text into other apps that support HTML formatting (e.g. pasting text into an Outlook email).
+A plain text fallback is provided for scenarios where you need to paste text into an application that supports neither HTML formatting nor markdown.

 ## Copy as HTML